 The real skill of the valuation analysts is to weigh in their research and report writing skills to craft the thesis in valuation reports to keep the common stock value rightfully low, convincing enough for companies, employees as well as auditors.

-And Cake Equity is always ready to make your capital raise seamless with workflows, cloud-based cap tables and best-practice legal templates.
+The Cake platform is ready to make your equity management pain free with workflows, cloud-based cap tables and best-practice legal templates.

 This blog is designed and intended to provide general information in summary form on general topics.
 The material may not apply to all jurisdictions.
 The contents do not constitute legal, financial or tax advice.
 The contents is not intended to be a substitute for such advice and should not be relied upon as such.
 If you would like to chat with a lawyer, please get in touch and we can introduce you to one of our very friendly legal partners.